Copy link URL:

 Masking guidelines are in place in hospitals and health-care facilities, including long-term care facilities.

-- Reminder: Individuals seeking or receiving health-care services who are symptomatic (i.e. experiencing any one or more symptoms of COVID-19 or respiratory symptoms) or who have a rash are required to wear a mask upon entry and at all times while inside a health-care facility.
+- Individuals seeking or receiving health-care services who are symptomatic (i.e. have one or more symptoms of COVID-19 or respiratory symptoms) or have a rash are reminded that they are required to wear a mask upon entry and at all times while inside a health-care facility.
 Visitors/support persons who are feeling unwell or sick should not visit patients/residents or accompany others to appointments.

 Self-screening for COVID-19/respiratory illness